 Step 4: Handle the response

-If they accept: Great.
-Get the revised offer in writing.
+If they accept: Get the revised offer in writing.

 If they counter lower: “I appreciate you working with me on this.
 Could we meet in the middle at $85,000?”
-If they say yes, done.
-If they say the salary is firm, negotiate another component: “I understand the salary is at the top of the band.
+If they say salary is firm: “I understand the salary is at the top of the band.
 Would it be possible to add a $5,000 sign-on bonus?” or “Could we revisit salary after 6 months with a performance review?”

-If they say no to everything: You have a decision: accept the original offer or walk away.
+If they say no to everything: Accept the original offer or walk away.
 If the role and company are great and the original offer is within market range, accepting is fine.
-You can always negotiate at your first annual review.
+You can negotiate at your first annual review.

 3 months before your review: document everything